BayAreaMetro/MTCDataModel/Project-Documentation/mdm/readme.md

 #### Housing
 - [Residential Permits]() | [Data Processing Notes](land-people-mdm/residential-permits.md) -- Not Yet Added to Inventory
-Note: Add the following sections to the data processing details for the residential housing permits data

 ### Transportation
 Includes data that depicts and describes the region's Transportation Systems